 How To Start Skateboarding With No Experience

-At first, skateboarding can be pretty hard.
+At first, learning how to start skateboarding can be difficult.
 You might only be able to stand on the board without moving much, but it’s okay.
-With the right direction and some practice, you will learn how to start skateboarding around and even do tricks on the first day!
+With the right direction and some practice, you will learn how to start riding around and you can even do tricks on the first day!

 Learning The Riding Basics

 Learning the riding basics makes learning tricks much easier.
 Riding improves your balance and coordination.
 These skills need to develop in beginners and they can improve in those who already know how to skate and are working on getting better.

 - Standing on the board- Standing on the board is the most basic balance technique to practice.
 Ideally, you will learn balance through stepping on the board and actually riding, but standing on the board with something to hold onto can help beginners find their balance at first.

 - Leaning side to side/ front to back- leaning side to side balance builds the ankle strength as well as balance to be able to carve to turn and learn tricks.
 Stand on the board next to something that you can hold on to practice leaning side to side.
 Make sure your trucks aren’t too loose or you will get wheel bite.
 Your wheels shouldn’t touch the deck at all and wheel bite.
 Have your trucks loose enough to turn, but aren’t unstable causing wheel bite because they are too loose.
 Find what works for you.
 A lot of skaters start with tighter trucks because it’s more stable to balance on, but then they have a hard time leaning to turn!
 These skaters will need to learn to kick turn after they get their balance for carving.

 - Carving- Turning by leaning the board side to side while all 4 wheels are on the ground is called carving.
 Carving is used more on skate park ramps to flow smoothly from obstacle to obstacle.
 It is used in street skating to make riding away from tricks more stylish.
 Your feet should be over the bolts when you first learn to carve for the best balance.